ap0llo/mddocs/docs/api/DemoProject/DemoClass/Methods/Method1.md

 Remarks allow specification of more detailed information about a member, in this case a method. supplementing the information specified in the summary.

 For overloaded members, there is a separate "Remarks" section for every overload.

+### Returns

+String

+The return value of a method can be documented using the `returns` tag

 ### See Also